xHaruke/xHaruke/README.md

 ### Hi there 👋

-My name is Haruke, and I'm a 15-year-old kid who can't even code.

 - 🔭 I’m currently working on
   * [youtube-subtitles-mcp](https://github.com/xHaruke/youtube-subtitles-mcp), a MCP server to feed context about youtube videos.